canton7/Simple.Migrations/README.md

 }
 ```

-PostgreSLQ provides full support for concurrent migrators, by using advisory locks.
+PostgreSQL provides full support for concurrent migrators, by using advisory locks.

 #### MySQL